-- a.
-Definite clinical correlate time-locked to the pattern (of any duration), OR - b.
-EEG AND clinical improvement with a parenteral (typically IV) anti-seizure medication. - 4.
-Electroclinical status epilepticus (ECSE) is defined as an electroclinical seizure for ≥ 10 continuous minutes or for a total duration of $\geq 20\%$ of any 60-minute period of recording.
-An ongoing seizure with bilateral tonic-clonic (BTC) motor activity only needs to be present for ≥ 5 continuous minutes to qualify as ECSE.
-In any other clinical situation, the minimum duration to qualify as SE is ≥ 10 mins. - 4b.
-Possible ECSE is a RPP that qualifies for the IIC that is present for ≥ 10 continuous minutes or for a total duration of $\ge 20\%$ of any 60-minute period of recording, which shows EEG improvement with a parenteral anti-seizure medication BUT without clinical improvement.
+- Definite clinical correlate time-locked to the pattern (of any duration), OR a. - EEG AND clinical improvement with a parenteral (typically IV) anti-seizure medication. b.

+4. Electroclinical status epilepticus (ECSE) is defined as an electroclinical seizure for >10 continuous minutes or for a total duration of >20%of any 60-minute period of recording.
+An ongoing seizure with bilateral tonic-clonic (BTC) motor activity only needs to be present for $\geq 5$ continuous minutes to qualify as ECSE.
+In any other clinical situation, the minimum duration to qualify as SE is >10 mins.

+4b.
+Possible ECSE is a RPP that qualifies for the IIC that is present for $\geq 10$ continuous minutes or for a total duration of $\geq 20\%$ of any 60minute period of recording, which shows EEG improvement with a parenteral anti-seizure medication BUT without clinical improvement.